UNHCR chief urges Europe to help Bulgaria cope with Syrian refugee influx

 One family told Guterres and Georgieva that they had fled the violence in Syria two months ago and reached Bulgaria from Turkey after a four-hour hike through thick forest.
 Now they share a former classroom with two other families.

-“What about our future?
-What will happen to us?,” 41-year-old Fatma asked Guterres, echoing the thoughts of many of the refugees.
-“You have suffered already a lot, but you have to have a bit more patience,” said Guterres, later adding that UNHCR would work with the authorities to improve the situation.
+"What about our future?
+What will happen to us?," 41-year-old Fatma asked Guterres, echoing the thoughts of many of the refugees.
+"You have suffered already a lot, but you have to have a bit more patience," said Guterres, later adding that UNHCR would work with the authorities to improve the situation.
+"In Bulgaria, the facilities for reception of asylum-seekers clearly need improvement, but we were pleased to see progress already made," said Commissioner Georgieva.
+"I am confident that, with cooperation between Bulgaria and UNCHCR and with assistance from the European Union, the asylum procedures will speed up," she added.

 The Vrazhdebna reception facility is one of seven accommodation centres for asylum-seekers in Bulgaria and currently hosts some 400 people, mostly Syrian Kurds.